hireupau/ui-engineering-pairing-assessment/README.md

 While there are small-screen and wider-screen layout designs provided for the task, it's important to note that they are simply design suggestions.
 No colours or sizes will be provided, because part of being a great UI Engineer is your "feel" for UI design and system design as a whole.
 You're free to implement or suggest changes that you feel creates a better experience.

-To complete the tasks, you can choose to use either React or Vue.
-In the [react](/react) directory, you will find a basic project scaffolded with [Create React App](https://facebook.github.io/create-react-app/), and in the [vue](/vue) directory, you'll find a basic [Vue CLI](https://cli.vuejs.org/) scaffolded project.
-Both have Sass as a dependency, should you wish to use it.
+To complete the task, you can choose to use either React or Vue.
+We would encourage you to scaffold a new project in react [Create React App](https://facebook.github.io/create-react-app/) or vue [Vue CLI](https://cli.vuejs.org/) before the pairing to ensure you can start writing code straight away.
+Make sure you include any dependencies you intend to use such as Sass.

 ---